binary-manu/routerify/README.md

 * `run_handlers` will force any Ansible handler to run again.
-This is mainly useful in case an error occurs and the playbook must be reexecuted.
+This is mainly useful in case an error occurs and the playbook must be re-executed.
 It ensures that handlers are not skipped because their triggering tasks has already been executed;
 * `keep_going`: don't stop on errors.
 Mainly useful for debugging.